London Online-Only Auction - Conditions of Sale and Authorship Warranty

 Symbols Used In Lot Descriptions

-You may see the following symbols referenced in the online lot descriptions
+You may see the following symbols referenced in the online lot descriptions• No Reserve

-Unless indicated by a •, all lots in the Online-Only sale are offered subject to a reserve.
+Unless indicated by a •, all lots in the Online-Only Auction are offered subject to a reserve.
 A reserve is the confidential value established between Phillips and the seller and below which a lot may not be sold.
-The reserve for each lot is generally set at a percentage of the low estimate and will not exceed the low pre-sale estimate.
+The reserve for each lot is generally set at a percentage of the low estimate and will not exceed the low pre-sale estimate.Δ Property in which Phillips has an Ownership Interest

-Lots with this symbol indicate that Phillips owns the lot in whole or in part or has an economic interest in the lot equivalent to an ownership interest.
+Lots with this symbol indicate that Phillips owns the lot in whole or in part or has an economic interest in the lot equivalent to an ownership interest.Σ Endangered Species

-Lots with this symbol have been identified at the time of cataloguing as containing endangered or other protected species of wildlife which may be subject to restrictions regarding export or import and which may require permits for export as well as import.
+Lots with this symbol have been identified at the time of cataloguing as containing endangered or other protected species of wildlife which may be subject to restrictions regarding export or import and which may require permits for export as well as import.Ж Property subject to US Import Tariffs

-You can participate in the Online-Only sale using either:
+You can participate in the Online-Only Auction using either:

-Our Online-Only sales are optimized to run on Google Chrome, Firefox, Safari, Opera and Internet Explorer browsers.
+Our Online-Only Auctions are optimized to run on Google Chrome, Firefox, Safari, Opera and Internet Explorer browsers

-Whilst, we do everything within our control to ensure your participation in the Online-Only sale runs smoothly, technical problems beyond our reasonable control sometimes occur.
+Whilst we do everything within our control to ensure your participation in the Online-Only Auction runs smoothly, technical problems beyond our reasonable control sometimes occur.
 These include, broadband and other internet capacity constraints, corporate firewalls, errors in the quality or display of digital images, errors in software and other technical problems.
 Phillips does not accept liability for any such difficulties or errors.

 Registration and Approval

-You can register at least 24 hours beforefor and participate in the Online-Only sale as soon as the sale goes live.
-Unless otherwise indicated, you must be at least 18 years old to participate in our Online-Only sales.
+You can register for the Online-Only Auction as soon as the Auction is listed on the Phillips website or Phillips App until the Auction starts to close or as may otherwise be indicated.
+Unless otherwise indicated, you must be at least 18 years old to register and participate in our Online-Only Auctions.

 The first time you register you will need to create an account with Phillips.
 When you register for subsequent sales you will only need to register for that sale.
 You will receive an email notification once your registration has been approved.
 You cannot place bids before your registration has been approved.
-Phillips has absolute discretion to refuse admission to or participation in the Online-only sale.
+Phillips has absolute discretion to refuse admission to or participation in the Online-Only Auction.

 Creating an Online Bidding Account